Melania Trump: Life in the White House

 Melania and her son, Barron, moved into the White House on June 11, 2017.
 Like they had throughout their marriage, Melania and Donald chose to sleep in separate bedrooms.
 In her first year, Melania gave only eight speeches, compared to 74 by Michelle Obama and 42 by Laura Bush.
 Instead of frequent public appearances, she communicated her activities through video.
 Most of Melania's appearances as first lady in 2017 were in Manhattan and Washington, and she typically spoke about women's and children's issues.

 After moving to the White House, Melania opted to spend most of her time in the private quarters, running the White House staff from there instead of the first lady's East Wing offices.
-She oversaw restorations of several rooms in the building, including the bowling alley in the White House basement and the first lady's hairdresser's room.
+Leaning on her design expertise, she played a significant role, shaping architecture, landscape, preserving historic interiors, and enhancing decorative arts to carry the White House forward.
+Her accomplishments include the complete renovation of the Queens' Bedroom and Bathroom, the conservation of the historic Zuber wall covering in the President's Dining Room, preservation work of the East Room floor, State Entrance and Hall marble floors, President's Elevator, and White House Bowling Alley demonstrating a broader devotion to American craftsmanship and the preservation of the People's House.
+On the grounds, she oversaw the award-winning design and construction of the White House Tennis Pavilion, Children's Garden and restoration of the Rose Garden renewing its historic design while revamping infrastructure and accessibility.
+Notably, her design work extended beyond the White House grounds to Camp David preserving and evolving America's historic presidential spaces.

 She kept one office, called the "swag room" by aides, in which she kept trinkets she collected while she was first lady.
 To accommodate Barron's soccer practice, she had a net installed on the White House grounds and had a coach practice with him.
 Barron remained Melania's top priority when she was first lady, and she worked to keep him free from politics to the point that staffers referred to her as "The Protector".
 Even after arriving at the White House, Melania spent extensive time away each year, visiting Mar-a-Lago on major holidays and over many weekends.